Why the bank require LEI

 Requirements for securities trading

-Regardless if your selling or buying an existing holding, you will need a registered LEI code.
+Regardless if you are selling or buying an existing holding, you will need a registered LEI code.
 This applies to trading in most types of securities, such as shares, derivates, bonds, exchange traded funds and interest rate swaps.
 It does however not apply for security transactions that take place in an endowment insurance.
 LEI is also not a requirement for private individuals who trade in the securities market.

 The LEI requirement means better security for all parties involved in trading securities, since it makes it possible to track both buyer and seller in all transactions.
 In addition, it also gives authorities the opportunity to gain insight into the transactions that are made.